Jeepers-Gitters/OXE_EAcc/README.md

 * Written in PowerShell as main purpose is just to save tickets for further processing.
 For that processing of the files you need another tools.
 * No DNS support, only IP-address of CPU supported
 * No support of spatial redundancy at the moment
 * Writes CDR, MAO and VoIP tickets in files.
-No processing of VoIP files at the moment
+Just storing files - No processing of VoIP files at the moment
 * Tested only on Windows OS's
 # Installation
  Copy .ps1 and eacc.ini files to any folder you like, change parameters in eacc.ini file